urjakh/al-folio/_pages/about.md

 Building on these insights, I developed a [framework to evaluate if a hate speech detection model’s behavior aligns with the type of hate speech it is intended to address](https://arxiv.org/abs/2410.15911).

-I earned my BSc and MSc degrees in Artificial Intelligence from the University of Amsterdam, where I worked on detecting fake news and deepfakes.
-I continued developing deepfakes detection models at [Sensity AI](https://sensity.ai/) before starting my PhD journey.
+I earned my BSc and MSc degrees in Artificial Intelligence from the University of Amsterdam.
 #### research interests.
 Making a _positive_ impact is what drives me.
 Hence, the following research topics and questions are (amongst others) what my current interests are and what I want to work on in the future: